-The following information has been obtained from service providers at the time of finalising the document:
+The following information has been obtained from service providers at the time of finalising the 2018 review document.
+Updated information to be added as it becomes available.

 13.1 DEPARTMENT OF WORKS

 PROJECT DESCRIPTION PROJECT LOCATION

 Offices Erf 139 Transport Empangeni

 Offices Erf 37 Kuleka Mechanical Empangeni

 Ngwelezane Hospital maintenance and new infrastructure Ngwelezane